saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 A test framework includes code libraries as well as rules and conventions for setting up tests.
 When it comes to testing frameworks, there are three basic pieces that go into creating a framework.

 **Test Runner –** A library or tool that takes the tests you write, along with settings you have configured in your tests, and executes them.
 It orchestrates the execution of the tests, controlling what is run when and in what order.
-For this course, we will be using the JUnit test runner.
+For this course, we will be using the JUnit4 test runner.

 **Robot –** Performs the actual actions on the browser.
 In this case, Selenium is the robot used to perform the interactions.
 It is a protocol that tells the browser to locate elements and perform actions on a page.